The beauty of old-growth chaparral. Looking north from East Camino Cielo, Santa Barbara.

 Windy Ridge fire break.
-The portion on the left of the fire break was reportedly burned during the Gap Fire (right) when an electrical line arced, igniting the vegetation below.
-However, research has demonstrated that such fire breaks are not useful unless occupied by fire crews.
+It has been suggested that the portion on the left of the fire break was burned during the Gap Fire (right) when an electrical line arced, igniting the vegetation below.
+However, residents at the community of Painted Cave have testified that the Gap Fire did indeed jump over the fire break and continued its westward spread.
+Research has also demonstrated that such fire breaks are not useful unless occupied by fire crews.

 At the top of the Windy Gap "fuel break."
 Note the invasive star thistle weed at the base of the sign... a poignant reminder of what arrives soon after previously undisturbed soil has been bulldozed. -Photo: Los Padres National Forest above Santa Barbara taken 7/09.